There are times when you’ll have correct exposure in only parts of your image. Others will be lighter than you want them to be.

 What Is a Neutral Density Filter

-Many companies sell packages of adapters and rings, and a whole range of ND filters and graduated filters together.
-Your parents might even have some Cokins lying around.
+Many companies sell packages.
+You can buy adapters and rings, and a whole range of ND filters and graduated filters together.
+Your parents might even have some Cokins or Hoya lying around.

-The ones I use are from Rangers, and they provide 4 ND filters and 4 Graduated Filters (2, 4, 8, 16), 9 Filter Adaptor Rings (49-82mm), ABS adapter, all in a nice pouch.
+The ones I use are from Rangers.
+They provide 4 ND filters and 4 Graduated Filters (2, 4, 8, 16), 9 Filter Adaptor Rings (49-82mm), ABS adapter.
+And they all come in a nice pouch.

 ND filters are quantified by their optical density.
 Or a little simpler, their f/stop reduction.
 An ND16 filter will lower your f/stop by 4 stops.
-Instead, you can lower your shutter speed, which is more beneficial for long exposures.
+Instead, you can have slower shutter speed or longer exposure time, which is more beneficial for long exposures.